auth0/docs/articles/architecture-scenarios/_includes/_authorization/_application-integration.md

 :::

 <% if (platform === "b2b") { %>
 If you are creating different instances of your application for your customer organizations, a common practice is to create a custom claim in your ID token to represent the user's organization.
-For example, <%= context.idToken["http://yourdomain.com/claims/organization"]= "organization A"; %>
+For example, `context.idToken["http://yourdomain.com/claims/organization"]= "organization A";`
 <%  } %>

 ### ID Token scopes